andkirby/mageinstall/README.md

 `sample_data` inner directories structure cannot be changed.

+### Config files in project
+Also you may put your configuration files within project by path:
+`PROJECT_DIR/shell/mageshell/config`.
+There are should be CSV files.
+You may make any directories structure within this directory.

 If you would you like to make some fixes feel free to make it and add pull request.
 Or add an issue.

 ## Console parameters